tap349/tap349.github.io/_posts/2016-08-31-chef-quickref.md

 if you don't specify node name explicitly, FQDN will be used by default - this is the name by which node is registered in a `chef-zero` server.

+as a result of bootstrapping _clients/billing.json_ file will be created (contains public key).

 NOTE: you cannot change node name by renaming node file and changing the name
       inside this file - node name is also stored in _/etc/chef/client.rb_ on remote node: if you change it locally new node file with the name from